endless-sky/endless-sky-wiki/CreatingMissions.md

     near <system> ((<min>) <max>)
     distance (<min>) <max>
 ```

-If no destination is specified, the destination is the same as the source planet.
-This can be useful for missions that should end on the same planet they start on, such as "Kill pirate ship X and return here for payment."
-If no source is specified, the mission will be offered whenever its "to offer" conditions are satisfied; this can be used to create a mission that is offered as soon as you complete another.

 Each entry in the source or destination specification acts as a filter: